sagemathinc/cocalc-doc/source/getting-started.rst

 Going from left to right:

+.. index:: Project Toolbar; projects button

 * |cocalc-logo| **Projects button** - click here to create a new project and see a list of your existing projects.
 Any text you type into the **Search for Projects** field will be used to select which projects are displayed.
 Any project with matching text in Title or Description will appear in the filtered list.
 If you have any hidden or deleted projects, a checkbox will appear to allow you to show those.

+.. index:: Project Toolbar; open projects

 * **Open projects** - a tab button will appear for each project you have open.

+.. index:: Project Toolbar; about CoCalc

 * |info-circle| **CoCalc** - Information about CoCalc.
 Includes links to tutorials, examples, lists of available languages, libraries, and packages, and real-time stats for the platform.